GSP

 --detectlanguages=<lang1,lang2,..langn>

 try to detect all the specified languages.
-The default language will be 'lang1'. (only useful for FoLiA output)
+The default language will be 'lang1'. (only useful for FoLiA output).

 -l

-Convert to all lowercase
+Convert output text to all lowercase

 -u

-Convert to all uppercase
+Convert all input text to all uppercase

 -n